-- Platform independent - Easy to compile/install, no external dependencies - · Complete point-and-click graphical user interface - Pre-defined line styles for common particle representations - Saving and reading of graphs in XML format - Export to PostScript, EPS, JPG, PNG and Latex format - Plugin infrastructure to add custom import and export formats - Setting of permanent preferences - Internationalized: currently it comes in English, German, French, Italian and Spanish (the User Guide is only available in English) - Working with several graphs at a time - Editing groups of objects - Importing existing Latex files - Grid with customizable Size - Look-and-Feel: All Swing pluggable Look-and-Feels jaxodraw.sourceforge.net/, this page should contain up to date information on the program.
+- Platform independent - Complete point-and-click graphical user interface - Pre-defined line styles for common particle representations - Saving and reading of graphs in XML format - Export to PostScript, EPS, JPG, PNG (built-in) and PDF, SVG, Latex (via plugins) - Plugin infrastructure to add custom import and export formats - Setting of permanent preferences - Internationalized: currently it comes in English, German, French, Italian and Spanish (the User Guide is only available in English) - Working with several graphs at a time - Editing groups of objects - Attaching any two objects so they stay attached when one of them is moved.

+The home of JaxoDraw sources and documentation is: https://jaxodraw.sourceforge.io/, this page should contain up to date information on the program.
 The User Guide of a previous version (1.1) has been published in ref.
 [8].
 The User Guide of version 2.0 has been published in ref.
 [9].